chuanconggao/extratools/docs/functions/rangetools.md

 !!! warning
     Each range is closed on the left side, and open on the right side.

-## Range Basics
+## Range Operations

-Tools for basic range usages.
+Tools for range operations.

 ### `issubrange`